List of all U-boats

 19 Jul 1944

 At 19.15 hours, U-716 was attacked by Liberator FL985 (59 Sqn RAF/F, pilot FO R.C.
 Penning) on A/S patrol in the Norwegian Sea after being spotted by the starboard beam gunner.
 The aircraft attacked despite intense but inaccurate AA fire which was returned by the nose gunner, flying directly over the U-boat from the port quarter and dropping six depth charges.
 The last two overshot, but the other four straddled the boat which was lifted and badly shaken by the explosions, causing water to enter through the galley hatch that sprang open and disabling all electric devices including the radio transmitters.
 The aircraft immediately attacked again and dropped two depth charges that were seen to fall equidistant from bows in a perfect straddle.
 The Germans continued to fire at the circling aircraft but their aiming was bad as the crewmen lacked training on the new 37mm AA gun and five men on the bridge had been slightly wounded by splinters from machine gun rounds hitting the armor plating of the AA guns.
 The U-boat escaped further attacks by diving at 19.41 hours, but the damage forced U-716 to abort her patrol.
 (Sources: Norman Franks, ADM 199/1786)

 23 Apr 1945

-The U-716 was depth charged in the Arctic Ocean by a hunter-killer group.
-Due to the damage incurred the boat had to return to base.
+U-716 was depth charged by a hunter-killer group in the Barents Sea off Polyarny, Russia.
+Damage forced the boat to return to base at Narvik.

 2 recorded attacks on this boat.